D080 · QHC1 · WGU

 Q59

-The exam includes fabricated options: "Financial Accounting Reporting Standards" and "General International Accounting Principles" — neither exists.
-If the accounting standard name isn't GAAP or IFRS, eliminate it immediately without reading further.
+The exam includes completely fabricated options — "Financial Accounting Reporting Standards" and "General International Accounting Principles" don't exist.
+Neither has ever been a real accounting standard.
+If an answer choice isn't GAAP or IFRS, eliminate it without reading further.

 Financial statements, funding types, and transfer pricing